 Master in Psychology

-Upon enrolment you will automatically become a student member of the International Positive Psychology Association www.ippanetwork.org.
+Students on this programme can apply to become a student member of the International Positive Psychology Association www.ippanetwork.org.
 Membership of IPPA’s student division entitles you to many benefits such as discounted conference and subscription fees (for The Journal of Positive Psychology) and access to further training, networking and mentoring opportunities.
 In addition, students who have successfully completed the University of Bolton MSc in Psychology qualify for IPPA's professional membership level.

 - Psychological and Social Research: Review, Evaluation and Design